HighPlainsCoder/goprimes/README.md

 v1: the simplest.
 Start at 3, divide by every number possible

 v2: add signals so I can catch an interrupt, and goroutine, so I can loop until I do.

+v2.1: cleaned up the signalling; refactored how the select is coded; added proper wait for shutdown